digitallyinduced/ihp/Guide/realtime-spas.markdown

 *The following section asumes that your app already has a login as described in the [Authentication](http://localhost:3000/authentication.html#setup) section.*

 IHP DataSync is an IHP API that allows your to query your app's database from within JS.
-Basically it provides functions like `query`, `fetchOne` or `createRecord`, which you're already familiar with from the Haskell side, but makes them available in Javascript land.
+Basically it provides functions like `query`, `fetchOne` or `createRecord`, which you're already familiar with from the Haskell side, but makes them available in JavaScript land.

 E.g. you could fetch all posts of a user with this DataSync call: